skip to content

 Crystallography Open Database, COD

-Open-access collection of crystal structures of organic, inorganic, metal-organics compounds and minerals, excludingbiopolymers.
+Open-access collection of crystal structures of organic, inorganic, metal-organics compounds and minerals, excluding biopolymers.

 Public